Obtenez 3 mois à 0,99 $/mois

 Reporting despite the personal risks, journalist Emily Feng reveals dramatic human stories of resistance and survival in a country that is increasingly closing itself off to the world.
 Feng illustrates what it is like to run against the grain in China, and the myriad ways people are trying to survive, with dignity.

-I found the basic story interesting enough: I a young just starting out in life, who moved half-way around the world to learn more about her Chinese identity.
+I found the basic story interesting enough: a young woman, just starting out in life, who moved half-way around the world to learn more about her Chinese identity.
 However, as someone totally unfamiliar with the Chinese language, I often felt overwhelmed by the constant recitation of Chinese names.

 Too much information!